MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-outbound-text-messaging.md

     > [!div class="mx-imgBorder"]
     > ![Callback URL screenshot.](media/real-time-marketing-text-message-callback-url.png "Callback URL screenshot")

+   For Azure Communication Services, For Azure Communication Services, navigate to your resource group through S**ubscriptions > Resource group name** and create an Event Grid System Topic for your Communication Service resource.
+Select it and then click **+ Event Subscription**.
+To set up the **Delivery report Callback URL**, select “**SMS Delivery report received**” in the **Event type** and **Webhook** in the **Endpoint type**, pasting the relevant URL you see in the Customer Insights – Journeys setup wizard.
+To set up the **Incoming Message Callback URL**, select “**SMS received**” in the **Event type** and **Webhook** in the **Endpoint** type, pasting the relevant URL you see in the Customer Insights – Journeys setup wizard.

    For Twilio, copy the Callback URL from the Customer Insights - Journeys app and paste it in the [numbers' configuration page](https://console.twilio.com/us1/develop/phone-numbers/manage/incoming) in the **"A MESSAGE COMES IN"** field.
-For Infobip, LINK Mobility and Telesign, you'll need to contact customer support to set this up for you.

     > [!div class="mx-imgBorder"]
     > ![Twilio number config screenshot.](media/real-time-marketing-text-message-twilio-config.png "Twilio number config screenshot")

+For Infobip, LINK Mobility, Telesign and Vibes, you'll need to contact customer support to set this up for you.

 You can view all active provider integrations in the **SMS providers** tab.
 You can also edit, update, delete, or add more numbers to an existing integration.